theShortJ/iSocial-MERN/README.md

 9. Delete Profile with Posts.

 Adacnced Features:
+1. Added Prerender.io to optimize the rendering of a JS page.
+With this, the site is cached after rendering and can be pulled up more quickly when accessed by a bot.
-1. Cache Implementation using REDIS.
+2. Cache Implementation using REDIS.
-2. Automated Headless Browser Testing.
+3. Automated Headless Browser Testing.

 The app is deployed in Heroku through Git.
 Please find the url above to access it.